-All you need to achieve that is an ordinary real estate copywriter.
-She or he will mill the content for you in record time.
+All you need to achieve that is an ordinary real estate content writer.
+He will mill the content for you in record time.
 The content will not have much readership value, though.

 Your competitors might have a different path to winning customers.
 They will start earning real market share thanks to a long-term strategy that brands them as the benchmark in your region.
 They maintain a coherent, consistent, and authoritative branded content.
 The rewards for that level of real estate copywriting and marketing will be significant.

-You will be a small player in the region that is making do with the available business while your competitors will be winning regional business and respect.
+You will be a small player in the region, making do with the available business, while your competitors will be winning regional business and respect.

-If someone needs to call in an industry reference or benchmark, he or she will call your competitor and not you.
+If someone needs to call in an industry reference or benchmark, he will call him or her and not you.
 After all, nothing about you stands out.

-Alternatively, you can hire a professional-level real estate copywriter who will look at your company goals, mission, and vision to create a content development path.
+Alternatively, you can hire a professional-level real estate content writer who will look at your company goals, mission, and vision to create a content development path.